krzys9876/spark-model-tutorial/README.md

         .saveCSV(f"data/base_$period")
     }

-Note that **saveCSV** function is not part of spark API, this is just a custom function wrapped in *implicit class* (see FileLoader).
+Note that **saveCSV** function is not part of spark API, this is just a custom function wrapped in an *implicit class* (see FileLoader).
 This is a great scala feature that can be used to make the code more expressive.